skydoves/Balloon/README.md

 ### BalloonWindow

-`BalloonWindow` is an interface that defines all executable behaviors of the balloon's window, such as showing, dismissing, updating, and setting listeners.
-You will get an instance of `BalloonWindow` inside of the `content` parameter of `Balloon` composable function like the below:
+`BalloonWindow` is an interface defining all executable behaviors for a balloon's window, including showing, dismissing, updating, and setting up listeners.
+You can obtain an instance of `BalloonWindow` within the `content` parameter of the `Balloon` composable function, as illustrated in the example below:

 ```kotlin
 Balloon(